 Chapter 7.
 What's Next?
 Action Planning for Improvement

-- It is often the case that the perceived failure of surveys to create lasting change is actually due to faulty or nonexistent action planning or survey followup.
+- Often, the perceived failure of surveys to create lasting change is actually due to faulty or nonexistent action planning or survey followup.

-- Seven steps of action planning are provided to give hospitals guidance on next steps to take to turn their survey results into actual patient safety culture improvement.
+- Seven steps of action planning are provided to give nursing homes guidance on next steps to take to turn their survey results into actual patient safety culture improvement.

 Seven Steps of Action Planning